kireeti05/WellsFargoTask/README.md

-# Task 2 Model Answer
+# Task 2 Answer
-Model answer for task 2 of the Wells Fargo Software Development Forage program
+implemented the data model created in the previous task within the provided Spring application.